CUBRID/cubrid-manual/en/sql/query/do.rst

-:custom-meta-keywords: do statement
+:meta-keywords: do statement
-:custom-meta-description: The DO statement executes the specified expression, but does not return the result.
+:meta-description: The DO statement executes the specified expression, but does not return the result.

 **
 DO